120th Fighter Squadron: World War I

-The 120th Fighter Squadron dates its origins to the 120th Aero Squadron, organized at Kelly Field, Texas on 6 August 1917.
-In July 1917, the men of the squadron were first organized at Fort Thomas, Kentucky where the recruits, about 160 of them, were sent to Kelly Field.
+The 120th Fighter Squadron dates its origins to the 120th Aero Squadron, organized at Kelly Field, Texas, on 6 August 1917.
+In July 1917, the men of the squadron were first organized at Fort Thomas, Kentucky, where the recruits, about 160 of them, were sent to Kelly Field.
 There the squadron was placed into indoctrination training, learning infantry drill and also attended the airplane instruction school.
 On 1 November, the squadron was ordered to Ellington Field, Houston, Texas.
 Upon arrival, the squadron was ordered to begin the work of operating the field for the Air Service.
-A civilian construction firm, the American Construction Company, Houston, was contracted to put up the Hangars and make the place habitable.
+A civilian construction firm, the American Construction Company, Houston, was contracted to put up the hangars and make the place habitable.
 The first duty of the squadron was to assemble about 100 airplanes, and put them in a flyable condition for use as training planes.

 On 30 January 1918, the squadron was ordered for overseas duty and moved to the Aviation Concentration Center, Garden City, Long Island.
 There the squadron was equipped for overseas duty.
-On 16 February, the squadron, was ordered to report to the Port of Entry, Hoboken, New Jersey for boarding on the former Cunard Liner RMS Carmania for transport.
+On 16 February, the squadron was ordered to report to the Port of Entry, Hoboken, New Jersey for boarding on the former Cunard Liner RMS Carmania for transport.
 After an uneventful Atlantic crossing, it arrived at Liverpool, England on 4 March.
-The next day the squadron was moved to the American Rest Camp Romsey, near Winchester, England.
-There, the squadron was attached to the Royal Flying Corps for additional training, and on 9 March, it boarded a train, reporting to the RFC No. 1 Observer's School of Aerial Gunnery, RFC New Romney, Kent.
+The next day the squadron was moved to the American Rest Camp Romsey, near Winchester.
+There, the squadron was attached to the Royal Flying Corps for additional training, and on 9 March, it boarded a train, reporting to the RFC No. 1 Observer's School of Aerial Gunnery, New Romney, Kent.
 There, the squadron trained with the British soldiers at the station, maintained the camp and performed aircraft maintenance.
-This work continued until 9 August when orders were given for the squadron to divide into Flights.
+This work continued until 9 August when orders were given for the squadron to divide into "Flights".
 "A" and "B" Flights were ordered to RFC Stamford, England, while "C" Flight was ordered to RNAS Crail, Scotland.
 This meant that the squadron had completed its training in England and was ready for duty at the front.
 After about a month of final training, the squadron was re-combined at Southampton for transfer to France.